winitzki/sofp/README.md

 Chapters 1-10 and 14, as well as some appendices and discussion chapters are ready after a second proofreading of the draft.

+Chapters 11-13 and two more appendices are under construction.

 # Leanpub version of the draft

 The draft version is [available for purchase on leanpub](https://leanpub.com/sofp) for people who want to be notified about updates.